nidhi-peddisetty/Reiterated-supplier-management-portal/README.md

  **Supplier Management Portal**

 The **Supplier Management Portal** centralizes supplier information, performance metrics, and compliance tracking.
-Initially developed using a stack of Python Flask, React.js, Apache Superset, Airflow, Jupyter, and MariaDB, the system has since been updated to use Python Flask, React.js, Tableau, and in-memory data storage.
+Initially developed using a stack of Python Flask, React.js, Apache Superset, Airflow, Jupyter, and MariaDB, the system has since been updated to use Python, Flask, React.js, Tableau, and in-memory data storage.
 This change enhances security by ensuring that no organizational data is stored permanently, thus maintaining privacy.

  Features